Hit Row: Independent circuit (2022)

-Return to WWE (2022–present)
+Return to WWE (2022–2024)

-On the August 12, 2022 episode of SmackDown, Hit Row (without Scott) made their unannounced return as faces, where Top Dolla and Ashante "Thee" Adonis (accompanied by B-Fab) defeated two local competitors.
-Shortly afterwards, Hit Row began a feud with Maximum Male Models (ma.çé and mån.sôör) which they defeated the latter on the September 2, 2022 edition of SmackDown.
+On the August 12, 2022 episode of SmackDown, Hit Row made their unannounced return without Scott as faces, where Top Dolla and Ashante "Thee" Adonis (accompanied by B-Fab) defeated two local competitors.
+Shortly afterwards, Hit Row began a feud with Maximum Male Models (ma.çé and mån.sôör) which they defeated the latter on the September 2 edition of SmackDown.

-On the December 16, 2022 episode of SmackDown, Top Dolla and Adonis beat The Viking Raiders and Legado Del Fantasma (Joaquin Wilde and Cruz Del Toro) in a triple threat tag team match for an Undisputed WWE Tag Team Championship opportunity against The Usos.
-On the December 23, 2022 episode of SmackDown, The Usos beat Top Dolla and Adonis to retain the championship.
+On the December 16 episode of SmackDown, Hit Row beat The Viking Raiders and Legado Del Fantasma (Joaquin Wilde and Cruz Del Toro) in a triple threat tag team match for an Undisputed WWE Tag Team Championship opportunity against The Usos.
+On the December 23 episode of SmackDown, The Usos beat Hit Row to retain the championship.

 On the January 6, 2023 episode of SmackDown, Top Dolla was defeated by Ricochet in a Royal Rumble qualifying match.
-After the match, Hit Row attacked Ricochet, turning heel for the first time on the main roster.
+After the match, Hit Row attacked Ricochet.
 B-Fab made her main roster in-ring debut at the 2023 Women's Royal Rumble match as the seventh entrant.
 She was eliminated in 36 seconds by eventual winner Rhea Ripley.
+Adonis made his singles main roster in-ring debut on the May 26 episode of SmackDown in a losing effort to Cameron Grimes.
+On September 21, 2023, along with a host of WWE superstars, Top Dolla was released again from his WWE contract.

+On February 2, 2024, it was revealed that B-Fab had joined Bobby Lashley's new stable The Pride.
+The following week, WWE announced that Ashante would be in a new tag team with Cedric Alexander, effectively ending Hit Row.